 * I will follow this presentation by doing an in depth portfolio review of your top three images, discussing areas of strength in your images and aspects of your images that have room for improvement.
 I believe that constructive criticism is a vital component to progressing in any field.
 I offer CC at every step along the way in hopes that it will help you grow and create well thought-out images.

-*Finally, On Sunday, I will finish the workshop by teaching you how to breathe life into your images and push them to the next level through hand-editing.
+*Finally, I will finish the workshop by teaching you how to breathe life into your images and push them to the next level through hand-editing.
 We will meet for a 8:00 a.m breakfast once again and start our editing session at 9:00 a.m.
 We will wrap up the workshop at 11:30.

 Please note that the schedule may change based on the weather or general shooting conditions outdoors.
 We may have to shuffle some things around. xo